 - Are you a legal agency?

 We are not an agency at all.
-The people don't work for us.
-Even while they are advertised on our site, they are free to find work for themselves and are in no way bound to us.
-We just provide employers with information about the supply side of the market and charge a fee for the collation of this information.
+We do not employ people.
+They are free to find work for themselves and are in no way bound to us.
+We provide employers information about the available supply within the market and charge a fee for the collation of this information.

-- Is there a miminum amount of days a week/month I need to take a domestic?
+- Is there a miminum amount of days per week/month I need to take a domestic?

-The minimum a gardener, cleaning lady or nanny will be placed into your family is twice a month on the same day of the week.
+The minimum a person will be placed into your family is twice a month on the same day of the week.